m4q4/twobitbot/README.md

 Requirements
 =======
-Although there are future plans to change this, currently twobitbot must be installed manually.
+Twobitbot currently can only be installed manually.
 It depends on:

 * `python27`